lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 Crucia thinks Veshje is behind the increasing of vegetable sizes and insects.
 She doesn't have the resources to send a group to check on Veshje.
+She gives us 3 quests, figure out the reason for the mutations, check on Veshje,

 ## Loot: